 The Mapping and Planning Support (MAPS) group was established in response to the 2003 Canberra fires.
 The 2003 fires were the worst ever experienced in the Canberra region and resulted in the loss of 500 homes and four lives.
-During the fires the ACT Emergency Services Agency (ESA) was equipped with a sophisticated GIS for situation mapping but after almost three weeks of continuous operations ESA simply ran out of people to work the GIS.
+During the fires the ACT Emergency Services Agency (ESA) was equipped with a sophisticated geospatial software platform for situation mapping but after almost three weeks of continuous operations ESA simply ran out of people to work the software.
 Learn more about MAPS early days.

-Canberra, as the national capital, is home to the largest concentration per capita of GIS professionals in Australia.
+Canberra, as the national capital, is home to the largest concentration per capita of geospatial professionals in Australia.
 But ESA had no way of knowing who these people are or how to call upon them.
-MAPS was formed to provide the link between the emergency managers and volunteer GIS professionals.
+MAPS was formed to provide the link between the emergency managers and volunteer geospatial professionals.

 What is Maps?

-The Mapping and Planning Support (MAPS) group are qualified spatial or GIS professionals who volunteer under the ACT Emergency Services Agency (ESA) to assist in providing mapping and GIS support to emergency incidents.
-ESA provides MAPS with training, systems, financial, administrative and leadership support.
+The Mapping and Planning Support (MAPS) group are geospatial or GIS professionals who volunteer under the ACT Emergency Services Agency (ESA) to assist in providing mapping and GIS support to emergency incidents.
+ESA provides MAPS volunteers with training, systems, financial, administrative and leadership support.

 The name MAPS was chosen as an acronym that describes the work undertaken.
 It also gives an indication of where the personnel sit within an Incident Management Team under the Australian Inter Agency Incident Management System.